davebdev/project01/README.md

 Spell Checkers! is a game played against the computer.
 Loser (or computer, if first go) starts with the first letter, then the computer gets to add a letter, and each player takes turns to add letters until a word is made.
 Whoever finishes the word gets the points.

+## HARD MODE

+There is a switch in the top left corner which turns on Hard Mode.
+In Hard Mode, the user gets three opportunities to enter a letter that, based on possibilities of all current letters so far, is not leading to a valid word.
+Once those three strikes are counted, the computer wins.
+This count will persist until the end of the game, so if the user makes a mistake again, the computer instantly wins.

 ## Plan

 1. Create basic html set up, with css and js files pointing to main page, along with any basic css styling to make set up readable.